 No Fire Extinguisher?
 Grab these Common Kitchen Ingredients

 Should grease catch fire in your kitchen, first try to remove the heat source by cutting gas/power to your oven/appliance.
-Next, attempt to smother the fire by removing oxygen, covering the pot/pan with a non-flammable metal lid or baking pan.
+Next, attempt to smother the fire by removing oxygen, and covering the pot/pan with a non-flammable metal lid or baking pan.
 If this does not work…

 - Pour-On Some Salt